HSK Global Test Dates (2022) for Internet & Paper-based HSK Tests

 The price outside of China is converted into local currency and will vary depending on your location.
 Check on the website of your test center and you will know how much each HSK test costs.

-The internet-based HSK is given 14 times per year.
+The internet-based HSK is given 11 times in 2022.
 The test dates are only on Saturdays and Sundays.
 You can take the test as many times as you want to, and there is no mandatory waiting time between tests.

 Note that though the test dates are already fixed, most test centers won’t allow you to register for the test far ahead of your test date (registration usually begins 3-4 months before the test date).